swch/strivve-docs-nextjs/src/pages/ops-admin/reporting/index.md

 ### Session Reporting
 The Session Report provides a historical log of all sessions completed within a given timeframe to paint a picture of what the Cardholder actions and results were during the card-on-file workflow.

-Session reports can be downloaded from the [Partner Portal](https://developers.strivve.com/ops-admin/partner-portal) and includes the following information:
+Session reports can be downloaded from the [Partner Portal](https://developers.strivve.com/ops-admin/partner-portal) and include the following information:

 | Field Name                  | Description
 |-----------------------------| ----------------------------------------------------